Provo Recreation Center – Fridays @ 10:00AM in the Program Studio

 - Have a bottle of water handy and take several sips during your workout.

-Nutrition: Continue taking your prenatal vitamin for a year after childbirth.
+Nutrition: Take your prenatal vitamin daily during pregnancy.
+Continue taking your prenatal vitamin for a year after childbirth.
 Avoid caffeine, sweets, and processed carbs.
 Eat at least 3 servings of protein and 5 fruits or vegetables every day.
 You can remember this using your hand: each serving of protein should be about the size of your hand, have a fruit or veggie for each finger.

 Omega-3s: Fish oils are proven to prevent and treat anxiety and depression in new moms.
 Up to 3000mg of combined EPA and DHA are proven safe during and after pregnancy.